 All of that is within us, reflected in us.

 We humanoids have the capacity to become far more than a mere humanoid.
 We can become a God, or in Christian terms an angel, or in Buddhist terms a Buddha, or a master, whatever you want to call it.
 It is a being that has leapt out of the humanoid state and become something more.
 To do that takes a lot of knowledge and a lot of energy.
 It cannot be done through wishing.
 It cannot be done through theories or beliefs.
 It is done through conscious actions.

-Moreover, we can also become terrible devils, demons.
-Those types of humanoids are becoming more and more common on our planet, and are pulling the world deeper into decay and degeneration.
+Moreover, we can also become archetypal demons if we descend into lower consciousness.
+Those types of humans are becoming more and more common on our planet, and are pulling the world deeper into decay and degeneration.

 What determines what we will become?
 Our actions.

 How do we produce action and consequences?
 Through attention influencing matter and energy.

 To become elevated, improvement can only happen by action of Consciousness through matter and energy.
 Nothing else can do it.
 Only our Consciousness can do it, not the body, not the mind, not our thoughts, beliefs, ideas, and not our external behaviors, but our internal ones are what create that state.
 It is what raises us and lowers us through those different realms in nature.

 If you consider that for a moment, and you look at the Tree of Life as levels of density, think about physics, basic physics, and ask yourself this: is it easier to go up or down?
 If you are on a mountain, is it easier to go up the mountain or down the mountain?
 If you are in a rushing river, is it easier to go with the flow of the river, or against it?
 Spiritually, the exact same principal applies.
 It does not matter if you believe you will go upstream against the current: that belief changes nothing.
 You have to swim hard.